columbinas/columbinas/README.md

 # What else do I need to know?

 you can always pm me and ask me for my discord or tiktok ^_^!!!
-I will give you it if I trust you enough otherwise here are some links!
+I will give you it if you ask!
 [my rentry hoard list](https://rentry.co/xylene) // [pronouns.page](https://en.pronouns.page/@equaalba) // [my carrd](https://celadonmare.carrd.co/#) // [my strawpage (SIGN IT PLSPSLPSLS)](https://selenia.straw.page/)

 ![BINA ME!!
 IRL!!](https://files.catbox.moe/8wl7eg.jpg)